Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 How Long Does Treatment Last?

-Because the lips are highly mobile, product longevity may differ compared to other facial areas.
+Because the lips move frequently, results may last for different periods compared with other facial areas.

 Some people choose to discuss review timing during consultation.
 The need for any further treatment varies between individuals.